-All versions of The Photographer’s Ephemeris use a standard form of URL.
-You can construct your own URLs (e.g. via a scripting tool or by manually editing the address in your browser) and use them freely – they’ll open in the web or iOS app as normal.
+All versions of The Photographer’s Ephemeris use a standard URL format.
+You can build your own URLs (for example, via a scripting tool or by manually editing the address in your browser) and use them freely – they’ll open in the web or iOS app as normal.

 Here’s an example: